Update: This offer for American Express® Gold Card has expired. Learn more about the current offers here.

 - You could also complement these cards with the no annual fee Ink Business Cash℠ Credit Card and/or Ink Business UnlimitedSM Credit Card, which offer welcome bonuses of up to 50,000 points, plus useful bonus categories

-- If you don’t want to pay the $450 annual fee on the Chase Sapphire Reserve® Card, you could instead get the Chase Sapphire Preferred® Card, which has a $95 annual fee (waived the first year), and offers double points on dining and travel
+- If you don’t want to pay the $450 annual fee on the Chase Sapphire Reserve® Card, you could instead get the Chase Sapphire Preferred® Card, which has a $95 annual fee, and offers double points on dining and travel

 I love the Ultimate Rewards card “ecosystem” that you can create